farmatholin/SegmentIoBundle/README.md

 ```

 ## Usage
-Get `gremo_buzz` service from the service container and start using the browser:
+Get `segment_io.analytics` service from the service container and start using it:

 ```php
 $analytics = $this->get('segment_io.analytics');